 Step 3: Gather Supporting Documents

-- One (1) recent passport photo (2″ x 2″, taken within the last 6 months)
+- Recent Passport Photo: Include one recent passport photo that’s 2″ x 2″ and taken within the last six months.

 Step 4: Visit an Application Acceptance Facility